LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 - `Rule` Tab is now in the sidebar under `Auth Pipeline/Rules`
 - There are two step 1s under `4.
 Create Rules`

+#### **AWS Setup**
+- seems like `clowdr/openShotKeyPairName` config-variable needs to be configured after the corresponding EC2 instance was created
+- trailing comma in the last line of `cdk.context.json.example`
+##### _Section: Deploying the image handler_
+- Creating the stack from the template throws following error:
+`The following resource types are not supported for resource import: AWS::CDK::Metadata,AWS::IAM::Policy,AWS::S3::BucketPolicy,AWS::IAM::Policy,AWS::IAM::Policy,Custom::CustomResource,Custom::CustomResource,Custom::CustomResource,Custom::CustomResource,Custom::CustomResource,Custom::CustomResource,AWS::S3::BucketPolicy,Custom::CustomResource,AWS::ApiGateway::Account,AWS::Lambda::Permission,Custom::CustomResourceLearn more`
+  - **FIX** You need to choose Create stack `With new resources` NOT `with existing resources`
+- what is the `content bucket` supposed to be?
+  - can I just create a new S3 bucket for this?
+  - **No** it was created by the cdk-deploy -> make that clearer in the instructions
+- **Error** when creating stack: `Requires capabilities : [CAPABILITY_NAMED_IAM]`
+  - just check the tick box at the bottom of the screen :D

 ## How to run Local Setup after initialisation
 1) Run `Hasura Console -- Local Development` task